dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### Introduction

-This is Part7 for the initial ghost resurrection code implementation.
+This is Part7 of the  ghost resurrection code implementation.
 This consists of some ehancements to the ghost resurrection code and ghost ip processing code.
 The buik of the ghost resurrection code has been implemmented in Parts 1-5 as noted in the previous UPDATES.

 - Reapply the security group rules from module2 at the orchestration layer, after the reboot in module2e and prior to the resurrection of the node in module2f